lynetteshaw/cscs-530-wi2017/In_Class_Notebooks/GameTheory/README.md

 ### Prisoner's Dilemma

-To explore an earlier implementation of the Prisoner's Dilemma game we discussed in class, see the 2_3_pd-sweep notebook.
+To explore an earlier implementation of the Prisoner's Dilemma game we discussed in class, see **2_3_pd-sweep.ipynb**.

 If you are interested in getting going on your own player tournament, use the following exercise instructions from _Think Complexity_ (p.
 96 - 97):